tus/tusd/README.md

 ### Compile from source

 The only requirement for building tusd is [Go](http://golang.org/doc/install).
-Currently only Go 1.12 is tested and supported and in the future only the two latest major releases will be supported.
+Currently only Go 1.12 and 1.13 is tested and supported and in the future only the two latest major releases will be supported.
 If you meet this criteria, you can clone the git repository, install the remaining dependencies and build the binary: